Are you a beginner to isometric designs? Then this post is for you.

 This is where we begin using the Scale, Shear & Rotate method mentioned earlier.

 We start with scaling the grid.
 Select your grid and in the top toolbar go to Object > Transform > Scale which should open a new dialogue box.

 In this box select the ‘Non-Uniform’ Option and set the vertical scale to 86.602% and leave the horizontal scale set to 100%.

 Next, we will shear the grid.
-With the grid still selected, go back to the top toolbar and go to Object > Transform > Shear which will again open a new dialog box.
+With the grid still selected, go back to the top toolbar and go to Object > Transform > Shear which will again open a new dialogue box.
 Set the shear angle to 30 degrees, and make sure the axis is set to horizontal.

 Finally, we rotate the grid.
-As with the last steps, keep your grid selected and in the top toolbar go to Object > Transform > Rotate and in the dialog box, set the rotation angle to -30 degrees (that’s minus 30).
+As with the last steps, keep your grid selected and in the top toolbar go to Object > Transform > Rotate and in the dialogue box, set the rotation angle to -30 degrees (that’s minus 30).

 Now we will convert the grid into actual guidelines.
 Select your grid and in the top toolbar go to View > Guides > Make Guides (Ctrl + 5/Cmd + 5).

 You’ve now created your isometric grid, you can use this to play around with creating isometric illustrations for use within your email marketing collateral.
 Here are some more examples of what you can create using the isometric perspective:

 Download this pack of pre-made guides which are free to use.
 The files should be compatible with Adobe Illustrator CS2 onwards and the file includes sizes perfect for email marketing as well as A4 and A5 sizes for print.